Free Pima County Public Records Search (Criminal, Marital, Court)

 Source: Arizona Supreme Court10

-The Consolidated Justice Court’s website allows interested parties to search Pima County warrants using its Case Search tool.
+The Consolidated Justice Court’s website allows interested parties to search Pima County warrants using its Case Records Search Tool.
 To find out if someone has a warrant using this service, all that is required is the individual’s last name.

 A screenshot of a case search provided by the Pima County Consolidated Justice Court that can be searched by name, case number, or by complaint number.